sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Steps

    * Use command on Switch: `sudo swapoff -a`.
 Swapping is turned off so the OOM is triggered in a shorter time.
-   * Use command on Switch: 'nohup bash -c "sleep 5 && tail /dev/zero" &' to to run out of memory completely.
+   * Use command on Switch: 'nohup bash -c "sleep 5 && tail /dev/zero" &' to run out of memory completely.
    * It runs on the background and `nohup` is also necessary to protect the background process.
    * Added `sleep 5` to ensure ansible receive the result first.
    * Check the status and power on DPUs after switch goes for reboot and comes back